The Prettiest Beach Towns in NSW

 In case you missed it (or have had your eyes firmly closed), NSW is home to some of the prettiest beach towns in Australia.

-While some Sydneysiders have already bitten the bullet and headed overseas for a holiday during these uncertain times, other families are being extra cautious and sticking to their own backyard when it comes to booking a family holiday, and as far as exciting destinations go, you couldn't pick a better coastline than NSW!
-Whether you're heading up north or down south, NSW is littered with pretty beach towns that offer beaches, holiday homes, quaint cafes, scenic walks, idyllic villages, and all the trimmings of a fantastic and relaxing break from Sydney.
+Whether you're heading to NSW from another state or a NSW native and love the idea of holidaying in your own backyard, you couldn't pick a better coastline than NSW!
+And regardless of whether you're heading up north or down south, NSW is littered with pretty beach towns that offer beaches, holiday homes, quaint cafes, scenic walks, idyllic villages, and all the trimmings of a fantastic and relaxing break from everyday life.

 Here are our picks of the prettiest beach towns in NSW to book when you just need to escape the city for a few days (or weeks!)